nicodex/amiga-ocs-cpubltro/README.md

 If all works as expected, it should look like this (512K ROM, scaled):
 ![Amiga CPU Blit Read-Only - Boing! ball animation](cpubltro.png)

+TODO: Try to mimic the original Boing! demo as closely as possible without RAM (no Agnus DMA at all, use sprite registers, ...).
+This is already in the works, but will take some time (might be ready for the Revision party in April 2025).

 Details
 -------